Jasmine Paolini

 Jasmine Paolini (Note: /it/; in isolation, Jasmine is pronounced /it/.) (born 4 January 1996) is an Italian professional tennis player.
-She has been ranked world No. 4 in singles by the WTA, the joint-highest-ranked Italian woman in singles (alongside Francesca Schiavone), and No. 4 in doubles.
-She is a major champion in doubles at the 2025 French Open, partnering Sara Errani.
+She has been ranked world No. 4 in singles by the WTA, the joint-highest-ranked Italian woman in singles (alongside Francesca Schiavone), and No. 3 in doubles.
+Paolini is a Grand Slam champion in doubles at the 2025 French Open, partnering Sara Errani.
 Representing her country, Paolini won an Olympic gold medal in doubles at the 2024 Paris Olympics, also with Errani.

-Paolini has won three WTA Tour-level singles titles and ten in doubles, including two singles and five doubles WTA 1000 titles.

-Paolini is also a three-time major finalist, contesting the singles and doubles finals of the 2024 French Open and the singles final of the 2024 Wimbledon Championships.
-She led Italy to the 2024 and 2025 Billie Jean King Cup titles, winning the Heart Award for the 2024.
+On the WTA Tour, she has won three singles titles and ten in doubles, including two singles and five doubles WTA 1000 titles.
+She is also a three-time major finalist, contesting the singles and doubles finals of the 2024 French Open and the singles final of the 2024 Wimbledon Championships.
+Paolini led Italy to the 2024 and 2025 Billie Jean King Cup titles, winning the Heart Award for the 2024.

 Early life

-Paolini was born in Castelnuovo di Garfagnana.
+Jasmine Paolini was born in Castelnuovo di Garfagnana.
 Her father, Ugo, is Italian and her mother, Jacqueline, is of Ghanaian and Polish descent, originally from Łódź.
-In 2001, at the age of 5, Paolini was introduced to tennis by her father and uncle, and trained at the Mirafiume Tennis Club in Bagni di Lucca in her youth.
+In 2001, at the age of five, Paolini was introduced to tennis by her father and uncle, and trained at the Mirafiume Tennis Club in Bagni di Lucca in her youth.
 In 2011, at the age of 15, Paolini moved to Tirrenia for training.
 Her younger brother, William, also plays tennis.